-When talking about color, the first thing brought to your attention would be the color wheel.
-The color wheel is the easiest way to show how colors can run into each other, but not the simplest way to break apart colors.
-If having trouble understanding color and using color, the best thing you can do is forget about the “color wheel” all together, and start thinking of color in a triangle.
+The color wheel is the easiest way to show how colors run into each other, but not the simplest way to break apart colors.
+If having trouble understanding and using color, the biggest trick I have learned over the years is to forget about the “color wheel” all together, and start thinking of color in a triangle.

 The first color wheel drawn from Isaac Newton’s color theory was done by artist Boutet and it looked like this: